micnic/simples.js.org/docs/store.md

 ## Store Implementation

-Third party store implementations have to implement three methods, `.get()`, `.set()`, and `.unset()`, to be compliant with the `simpleS` session management system.
+Third party store implementations have to implement four methods, `.get()`, `.set()`, `.remove()` and `.update()`, to be compliant with the `simpleS` session management system.

-`.get(id, callback)` - method to get a session by the session id from the store, the `callback` parameter should be called as `callback(error, session)`, in the case session was not found the `session` argument should be `null`.
+`.get(id)` - method to get a session by the session id from the store, it should return a promise that resolves with the session or with `null` if the session was not found.

-`.set(id, session, callback)` - method to save a session to the store providing the session id and the session object itself, the `callback` parameter should be called as `callback(error)` when the session is saved in the store.
+`.set(id, session, timeout)` - method to save a session to the store providing the session id, the session object and the session timeout, it should return a promise that resolves in case of a successful save.

-`.unset(id, callback)` - method to remove a session from the store providing the session id, the `callback` parameter should be called as `callback(error)` when the session is removed from the store.
+`.remove(id)` - method to remove a session from the store providing the session id, it should return a promise that resolves in case of a successful removal.

+`.update(id, timeout)` - method to update the session by providing session id and the session timeout, it should return a promise that resolves in case of successful update.
+This method is optional for store implementations, but it is highly recommended as it is used to mark the session as active by updating its timeout in case it was not modified but just accessed.

 The easiest way to create a custom store is to use `simples.store()` method called with an object as parameter, the object has to implement the required